maxmoebus/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Scientific Assitant at the Sensing, Interaction & Perception Lab at ETH Zurich.
+I am a Scientific Assitant with Professor Christian Holz at the Sensing, Interaction & Perception Lab at ETH Zurich.
 My focus lies on applying statistics and statistical machine learning to large medical datasets.

 Before joining the team around Professor Christian Holz, I completed the MSc in Statistical Science at the University of Oxford and the BSc in Statistics at University College London (UCL).
 During my time at the University of Oxford, I worked as a Research Assitant under Dr. Matthias Qian and Professor Mari Sako.